History of the Royal Air Force: Other operations and activities

 The RAF celebrated its 100th anniversary on 1 April 2018 and to commemorate the achievement, a range of special events and celebrations will take place throughout the year.

 Shorter range, tactical-airlift transport was provided by the Lockheed Martin C-130J Hercules, known as the Hercules C4 (C-130J-30) and Hercules C5 (C-130J) in RAF service, based at RAF Brize Norton and flown by No. 47 Squadron.
 Twenty-five C-130Js were originally ordered in December 1994 (fifteen C4s and ten C5s), the first Hercules C4 to be delivered was ZH865 in August 1998, with the first Hercules C5 (ZH881) in May 1999.
 The 2010 SDSR called for the retirement of the Hercules fleet by 2022, with the 2015 SDSR amending this to maintaining the fourteen Hercules C4s until 2030.
 The draw-down of the Hercules C5 fleet began in 2016, with two left in service by December 2020.
 The fourteen C4 extended variants were scheduled to retire on 31 March 2035.
 However, due to the crash of Hercules C4 ZH873 in August 2017, one Hercules C5 was retained to keep the fleet at 14 aircraft.
 The 2021 Defence Command Paper brought forward the retirement of the Hercules fleet to 2023.
 The Hercules was retired from RAF service on 30 June 2023.

+On 9 May 2026, a RAF A400M dropped a specialist UK military team that executed a first-of-its-kind emergency humanitarian mission, parachuting onto Tristan da Cunha - an archipelago in the South Atlantic Ocean considered to be among the world's most remote islands - to treat a British national with suspected hantavirus.
+A local island resident who disembarked from the virus-hit cruise ship MV Hondius.
+Oxygen supplies at the island's hospital had reached a critical level.
+The territory normally operates with just a two-person medical team.
+Six paratroopers and two military clinicians from the 16 Air Assault Brigade launched the mission.
+Because of the specialised medical care required, an intensive care nurse and an intensive care doctor were strapped to paratroopers for tandem jumps.
+The team flew 6,788 km from RAF Brize Norton to Ascension Island.
+They then flew over 3,000 km to the drop zone, supported by mid-air refuelling from an RAF Voyager.
+Medics battled winds exceeding 25 mph to land safely on the island's rocky golf course.
+Simultaneously, an RAF A400M aircraft air-dropped 3.3 tonnes of vital medical aid and oxygen.